go-ego/re/README.md

 AVAILABLE COMMANDS

-    new         auto-generate code for the ego app, Creates a ego API application run         Run the application by starting a local development server pack        Compresses a Ego application into a single file bale        Transforms non-Go files to Go source files
+    new         auto-generate code for the ego app, Creates a ego application api            Creates a ego API application
+    run         Run the application by starting a local development server pack        Compresses a Ego application into a single file bale        Transforms non-Go files to Go source files